 A project on Food Safety and Standards is in place since 2016-17 in collaboration with Ajim Premji Foundation.
 A SOP focusing on maintaining safety, quality of MDM, Evaluation Checklist for supervision and monitoring of MDM process, video and banners on healthy practices on cooking, serving, Do's and Dont's were prepared in joint collaboration on Food Safety Measures.
 The same video with SOP was used for the training of CCH and Field Officers of MDM.
 During the year 2017-18 the project was experimentally done in Mandya and Kolar districts.
 Cooked food was collected from randomly selected schools and sent for testing.
-This project further extended to 6 more districts namely Shimoga, Chikkaballapur, Chitradurga, Hassan, Bidar and Yadagir.
-Totally 222 food samples (Rice & Sambar) have been tested and got the result as satisfactory.

-The same process will be continued for the year 2019-20 also.
+The same process will be continued for the year 2020-21 to ensure food quality, safety and security.